gamarcad/paper-samba-code/README.md

     the instance in the virtual environment, meaning that the current path will not changed.

 ### Troubleshooting
-If an error occurs during *cryptography* library, causing by a missing`setuptools_rust` module, you need to update the pip module inside the environment by doing `samba/bin/python3 -m pip install --upgrade pip` command.
+If an error occurs during *cryptography* library installation, causing by a missing`setuptools_rust` module, you need to update the pip module inside the environment by doing `samba/bin/python3 -m pip install --upgrade pip` command.
 The solution is adapted from the issue claimed at https://github.com/pyca/cryptography/issues/5753